 A summary of the computational costs and memory usage associated with all individual components of the considered methods is provided in Table~\ref{tab:cost}.
 The memory usage values therein describe the number of floating point numbers (floats) which have to be stored.
 The factor $2$ in memory usage in Table~\ref{tab:cost} for SAFR stems from the fact that the stored matrix is complex, thus requiring $2$ floating point numbers to store one matrix entry.
-Note that the constant $c_1$ in the cost of SAFR is expected to be very similar as for one iteration in FEWHA.
-In particular, the computational costs of SAFR and FEWHA mainly differ in the additional $\mathcal{O}(\log N)$ term, compared to the number of iterations in FEWHA.
+The computational costs of SAFR and FEWHA mainly differ in the additional $\mathcal{O}(\log N)$ term, compared to the number of iterations in FEWHA.
 In the numerical experiments we conduct below, we have WFSs with $N=74\times 74$ subapertures.
 In that specific case, $\log 74^2\approx 3.7$, which roughly coincides in computational cost with the 2-4 iterations that FEWHA usually takes.
 Furthermore, SAFR reduces the memory requirements of an MVM method by a factor of $N$, providing a significant improvement.
 Note that we did not consider storage necessities for, e.g., method parameters, which are independent of $N$ and can generally be neglected.
-A precise analysis and comparison of computational cost and memory usage of FEWHA and a general MVM algorithm has been performed in \cite{Stadler2021}.
+A precise analysis and comparison of computational cost and memory usage of FEWHA and a general MVM algorithm has been performed in~\cite{Stadler2021}.